Category Added in a WPeMatico Campaign

 Holly Jolly Xmasu

-Welcome to episode 73 of Holly Jolly X’masu!
-In this episode, I’ll be talking about the Riichi Maki’s 1971 album, “New Sounds Of Christmas.”
+Welcome to episode 115 of Holly Jolly X’masu!
+In this episode, I talk about the 1962 compilation, “Young Christmas.”

 As always, any feedback on this episode would be appreciated.
 If have any suggestions, or if you’d like to recommend a song or album for a future episode, drop me a line and let me know.